Cal vs. Washington State NCAA Football Odds, Plays and Insights | October 2, 2021

 Washington State Stats and Trends

-- The Cougars have covered the spread once this season when underdogs by 7.5 points or more (in two chances).
+- The Cougars have covered the spread once this year when underdogs by 7.5 points or more (in two chances).

-- Washington State's games this year have hit the over one time in four opportunities (25%).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.